douglasgreen/pagemaker/README.md

 ### Why not use single-page apps?
 While single-page applications (SPAs) can offer a smooth and responsive user experience, they are not always the optimal solution.
 Trying to mold all applications into this design paradigm can inadvertently forego the benefits of stateless page loads, mirroring the convoluted process of cramming your entire codebase into a god object.

 One of the core principles of SPAs, the absence of page refreshes, essentially leads to an aggregation of all your JavaScript into a bulky, cumbersome entity.
-Moreover, it perpetuates the global state of your application in JavaScript over the long haul, adding layers of complexity to your application design.
+Moreover, it perpetuates the global state of your application in JavaScript over the entire runtime of your web app, adding layers of complexity to your application design.

 PageMaker, on the other hand, advocates for the disintegration of your application into distinct, intuitively structured pages.
 These pages can be navigated via a menu or a state machine, providing a user navigation experience that is both clear and efficient.
 The majority of the page rendering should be undertaken using direct database queries and PHP templating, reserving JavaScript for on-page animations and utilizing a limited local state that refreshes upon every page load.
 This approach results in a more organized and manageable application design, keeping complexity in check.